+Change Request

+See Business Change Request (BCR) [page 75], Development Change Request (DCR) [page 76], and Request for Change (RFC) [page 79].

+Change Package

-Change Request See Business Change Request (BCR), Development Change Request (DCR), and simple, super/complex, and participating, made up of members of partitioned data sets such as JCL, source code, copybooks, and so on.
+In ChangeMan ZMF, a group of changes to user software.
+Three levels include simple, super/complex, and participating, made up of members of partitioned data sets such as JCL, source code, copybooks, and so on.